Geometrothermodynamics for Black holes and de Sitter Space: The symplectic formalism of general relativity

 where

-which corresponds to the Type \iIII~ symplectic potential.
 If solutions to the equations of motion are assumed, the Lie derivative of the Lagrangian density vanishes up to the total derivative of the function $\OOO_\xi$.
 This symmetry may ensure the existence of a conserved current such as

 which is known as the Noether current.
 Here, $\iota_\xi$ is a contraction between the form and the vector.
 Therefore, the second term of (\ref{Noether}) is a three-form as well as the first term.
 The conservation of the Noether current can be confirmed via